rodrigocfd/wikipedia-templates/README.md

 # Wikipedia Templates

-Automation for Wikipedia templates in various languages.
+Automation for Wikipedia templates in multiple languages.

 This project was written in [TypeScript](https://www.typescriptlang.org) using the following libraries:
 * [React](https://github.com/facebook/react)